 According to the results, six of the nine students felt strongly that classmates and teachers acknowledged their feelings.
 Three of students remained neutral, while no students indicated that their feelings weren’t acknowledged.

-Four of the nine students given the attitude scale believe that they can create change in their community (two agreed and two strongly agreed).
+Four of the nine students given the attitude scale believed that they could create change in their community (two agreed and two strongly agreed).
 Four respondents remained neutral while one disagreed.

-According to the results, five of the nine students believe that others want to hear their stories.
+According to the results, five of the nine students believed that others wanted to hear their stories.
 Three strongly disagreed and two disagreed with the statement, “Others DO NOT want to hear my story.”
 Four remained neutral.
 None of the students felt that others did not want to hear their stories.

-Four of the nine respondents felt that knowledge of a large audience viewing their work would make them work harder.
+Four of the nine respondents felt that knowledge of a large audience viewing their work made them work harder.
 Two strongly disagreed and two disagreed with the statement: “Knowing that a large audience would see my work DID NOT make me work harder.”
 Four respondents remained neutral and none agreed with the statement.

 Interview Findings

 I conducted a face-to-face group interview with three students who had participated in our video documentary project.
 I chose to complete the interviews on a portfolio day where students were dropping in throughout the day.
 I selected the first three students who were available at the scheduled interview time.
 The interview took place in a meeting room and lasted for about 15 minutes.
 The interviewees consisted of two males and a female.
-For the confidentiality of the interviewees, I have changed the names of all three students.
+For the confidentiality of the interviewees, I changed the names of all three students.
 I have also changed the name of my partner teacher to Ms. Doe.
 I recorded and transcribed audio from the interview.
 I placed the interview questions in the following four categories:

-Connection to School -
+Connection to School - To what extent did students feel connected to the school through this project?

-Engagement in Curriculum -
+Engagement in Curriculum – To what extent did students find this curriculum engaging?

-Empowerment in Creating Positive Change -
+Empowerment in Creating Positive Change - To what extent did students feel empowered through this project?

-Effort and Going Public - .
+Effort and Going Public - To what extent did students connect effort with going public with their work?

 Connection to School.
 All three interviewees reported feeling more connected and closer to students and teachers as a result of this project.
 While John reported feeling a little bit more connected, Kirk stated, “Yes.
 Umm, I made new friends in the class that I wouldn’t talk to before and I got to you know you and Ms. Doe which, I didn’t know either before.”
 Two of the students reported feeling more connected to school as a result of this project because they made new friends and got to know new teachers.
 Students whom I had not known prior to the project now warmly greet me in the hallways.

 Engagement in Curriculum.
 Responses about students’ level of engagement varied.
 Jane remained neutral and stated, “I don’t know.”
 John, whose group created a video about bullying replied, “Umm, I didn’t really feel connected because I never really got bullied.
 I never got bullied so - I don’t know how that feel.“ Kyle stated, “ I don’t know.
 I was engaged.
 I mean, those stereotypes are real so - yea.
 I felt engaged, but the other ones (the subjects of other videos), I don’t know.
 I never got bullied.
 The other ones, like watch your surroundings, yea - I already knew that.”